1. Blog

 Therefore, even though some carageenan producers, pet food manufacturers, and even veterinary nutritionists say that food-grade carrageenan is safe for dogs, that isn’t necessarily true.
 Even food-grade carrageenan contains small percentages of those very damaging properties.

-Additionally, yet another problem with carrageenan is that some seaweed sources, those coming from waters north of the equator, may have been contaminated by radioactivity as a result of the Fukushima nuclear reactor site disaster.
+Additionally, yet another problem with carrageenan is that some seaweed sources, those coming from waters north of the equator, may be contaminated by radioactivity as a result of the Fukushima nuclear reactor site disaster.
 While most carrageenan comes from South American countries, any seaweed products harvested from the north are likely contaminated for the foreseeable future.

 Other Research into the Effects of Carrageenan in Dogs